mattpe/hyte-web-dev/09-validation.md

 1. Test the error handler by sending invalid requests to the API, for example:
    - `POST /api/users` with an empty request body
-   - `POST /api/media` with an empty request body
+   - `POST /api/entries` with an empty request body
-   - `POST /api/media` with a file that is not an image or video
-   - `POST /api/media` with a file that is larger than 10 MB
+   - `POST /api/entries` with invalid field values

 ---